Online Edith Head Photo

 Edith Head with her eight Academy Awards.
 She had nominations for thirty-five Academy Awards.

-She was Alfred Hitchcock’s favorite designer and is responsible for creating the image of the “Hitchcock Blonde.”
+She was Alfred Hitchcock’s favorite designer and was responsible for creating the image of the “Hitchcock Blonde.”

-In 1974 Edith gets a star on Hollywood Walk of Fame.
-She also begins creating sewing patterns for Vogue Pattern Company.
+In 1974, Edith received a star on the Hollywood Walk of Fame and began creating sewing patterns for Vogue Pattern Company.

 Edith Head's Hollywood Walk of Fame Star.